vsjain2004/CS50x-2020/README.md

 <h1 align="center">Bisa Humad Jain Samaj (Mumbai) Directory Search</h1>

-## Description
+## <ins>Description</ins>

 <p align="center">
 <img src="p1.png">
 </p>

-This is a directory search, implemented using python and html for the CS50x-2020 final project.
-This enables the Bisa Humad Jain Samaj with a search cum macth finding site.
+The Bisa Humad Jain Samaj is a small community located in Mumbai, India.
+This project provides them with a search directory.
+This search directory can look for any individual, and through them, any family in this community.
+It also enables individuals can be searched by age, which helps match making within the community.This has been implemented using python and html for the CS50x 2020 final project.

-## How to use
+## <ins>How to use</ins>
-The search can be done by two methods as shown before: Name or Age and Gender.
+The search can be done by two methods, either by Name or by Age and Gender.

-### Search using Name
+### <ins>Search using Name</ins>
+Example: Search for all people with a 'v' in their first name and 's' in their surname
 <p align="center">
 <img src="p2.png">
 </p>
-Enter either firstname, middlename, or surname, or any two or all of these.
+Enter either first name, middle name, or surname, or any two or all of these.
 It is also possible to enter part of the name i.e. v or va instead of varun.
 Click "search".

-### Search using Age and Gender
+### <ins>Search using Age and Gender</ins>
+Example: Searching for all females between age of 0 and 10
 <p align="center">
 <img src="p3.png">
 </p>
 Enter either gender, lower bound for age, or upper bound for age, or any two or all of these.
 Click "search".

-## Results
+## <ins>Results</ins>

-### Search result 1
+### <ins>Example 1</ins>
+Searching all people with 'va' in their first name, 's' in their middle name and 's' in their surname
 <p align="center">
 <img src="p4.png">
 </p>
 On clicking the search button, a list of names will be presented, like above, but there mst be atleast one name corresponding to your search.
-Clicking a name will give more information of that person, while "return" goes to the search page.

-### Search result 2
+On clicking "Soni, Varun Satish" we get
 <p align="center">
 <img src="p5.png">
 </p>
-This is the result of clicking on a name.
-"Return" again leads to the search page, while "full family details" gives family details.

-### Search result 3
+On clicking "Full Family Details" we get
 <p align="center">
 <img src="p6'.png">
 </p>
-This is a result of clicking "full family details".
+"Return", in each senario, leads to the search directory page.